-Having used a usb stick for tools such as ventoy, yumi, rufus, etcher etc. we notice that after using our usb stick as tool of a Linux distribution, if we want to restore the usb in a clean format (formatting it), the storage space seen (especially) by windows, is - from a little to a lot - smaller than its original space that the company made of.
+Having used a usb stick for tools such as ventoy, yumi, rufus, etcher etc. we notice that after using our usb stick as an installation tool of a Linux distribution, if we want to restore the usb in a clean format (formatting it), the storage space that (especially) windows see, is - from a little to a lot - smaller than its original space that its production company made it.

 We find out and deal with this not only through windows [file explorer → this computer → (right-click on our usb) configuration], but also from disk management [right-click on start → disk management →(select it) concerned drive (usb)] where, the partition that has Linux data, is not deleted, not extended, not modified.